 Accordingly, with regards to the definition of urbanity in this research (Section 2.1.5), it may be concluded that contextual resources, either spatial or social, are the attraction factors that make Savamala a neighbourhood saturated with different actors and interests.
-Based on our qualitative research on Savamala, the most prominent aspects in direct correlation with agent functioning at the local level are: (o) political (participation, transparency, and institutionalization of culture), (o) economic (public funding), and (o) cultural (global flows of ideas, trends, information and knowledge).
+Based on our qualitative research on Savamala, the most prominent aspects in direct correlation with agent functioning at the local level are: (o) political (participation, transparency, and the institutionalization of culture), (o) economic (public funding), and (o) cultural (global flows of ideas, trends, information and knowledge).
 Consequently, the following clusters of resources, conflicts and practices have recognized (Figure 4):

 Spatial capacities (SC): (1.1) accessibility; (1.2) central position in the city; (1.3) brownfield area; (1.4) architectural diversity; (1.5) proximity of the river; (1.6) deteriorating area; (1.7) green area; (1.8) waterfront area; (1.9) recreation area; (1.10) empty plots.